Supervised Agricultural Experience

 The Supervised Agricultural Experience (SAE) that I focused on the most was my Agricultural Education SAE.
 My family lives on a dairy and beef farm, but also has hosted animal learning centers every summer since I was eight.
 Once I jumped feet first into FFA my freshman year of high school, I realized that these animal learning centers could be part of my SAE, and I took on more responsibility organizing, setting up, getting animals ready, and teaching people hands on about our animals.
 To me, there is nothing better than a smile from a child or adult alike when they are first learning how to hold a 1-day old chick or duckling!
 I also had the opportunity to chair a few animal learning centers for my FFA chapter.
 Along with all of this, I focused on educating both elementary and high school students on nutrition and where food comes from.
 With the help of my advisors and county extension agent, I was able to find a partnership between Tomah FFA and UW-Extension Monroe County which allowed FFA members to teach six-week nutrition programs to many elementary classrooms across our school district.
 Both the FFA members and the elementary students learned about not only how to make healthy food choices, but also that their food comes from some sort of farm and not just the grocery store.
 This program not only touched these people's lives, but mine as well.

-What is one thing you are excited for as a state officer?
+What is one goal you have for the last half of your year as a state officer?